What is VoLTE, and what do you need to use it?

 In the telecommunications industry, VoLTE is known as Voice Over LTE.
 The service uses a fourth-generation GSM network (LTE) for high-speed audio and multimedia transmissions.

-The VoLTE stands for Voice Over LTE.
-LTE is a network that belongs to the fourth generation of telecommunication.
-The earlier generations 2G and 3G, uses two separate subnetworks for voice and data, while LTE has only a data network.
-This brings a new way for voice calls to work.
-A virtual voice circuit needs to set up over a packet network.
+LTE is a pure packet-switched network, while in previous generations (3G/2G), there were two separate networks for packet and circuit switching.
+This brings a new way for Voice calls to work where a virtual voice circuit needs to be set up over a packet network.

 What is VoLTE?